 How Does the Average Person Spend Their Money in Singapore?

-Rent is staggeringly expensive in Singapore, more so than anything else and in disproportion with all other prices.
+Rent is staggeringly expensive in Singapore, more so than anything else and disproportionately with all other prices.

 That is why it’s no wonder that the biggest chunk of all monthly expenses for the people of Singapore gets spent on rent.

-Food is relatively cheap here, but it’s necessary so the expense for groceries takes up around 22% of one’s monthly income.
+Food is relatively cheap here, but it’s necessary so the expense of groceries takes up around 22% of one’s monthly income.

 Average Costs Breakdown